-Teachers Complete PLTW Professional Development Ready for the Classroom
+Teachers Complete Professional Development

 This summer, more than 9,000 teachers completed nearly 11,000 credentials at over 600 Core Training sessions across the country.